vukk/.dotfiles/README.md

 ==========

-- Clone git repository to the path you want your dotfiles to eg. git clone http://foobar ~/.dotfiles
+- Clone git repository to the path you want your dotfiles to eg. `git clone https://vukk@github.com/vukk/.dotfiles.git ~/.dotfiles`
 - Configure DOTFILES & APPDATA directory paths in the file "start"
-- Run ''./install.sh'' or see what it does and do it manually
+- Run `./install.sh` or see what it does and do it manually

 APPDATA
 =======